MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-graph.md

 ![Icon for the member tenant.](../../media/common/icons/entra-id-purple.png)<br/>**Member tenant**

 The Cairo tenant created a multitenant organization and added the Berlin and Athens tenants.
-In these steps you sign in to the Berlin tenant and join the multitenant organization created by Cairo.
+In these steps, you sign in to the Berlin tenant and join the multitenant organization created by Cairo.

 1. Start [Microsoft Graph Explorer tool](https://aka.ms/ge).